 The solution is to eat protein-rich meals with plenty of vegetables and healthy fats.
 Avoid or minimise all refined, processed foods and ingredients you do not recognise.
 Better still, stick to foods that don’t need a lengthy ingredients label at all.
 Focus on real food that is as natural and unprocessed as possible.
 Some foods will impact your blood sugar more than you realise, the worst offenders are bread, cereal, white rice, high sugar fruits such as grapes, bananas and mangoes, low fat yoghurt and sauces such as ketchup.

 3. Specific nutrients

-Headaches can also result from a deficiency in certain nutrients, most commonly magnesium, Vitamin B6 and folate (also known as vitamin B9).
-Magnesium and Vitamin B6 support the production of the neurotransmitter serotonin, blood sugar regulation and the efficient metabolism of oestrogen (excess or deficiency of which can lead to headaches).
-Similarly folate and magnesium influence blood circulation by contributing to vasoconstriction which can generate pressure headaches.
+Headaches can also result from a deficiency in certain nutrients, most commonly magnesium, vitamin B6 and folate (also known as vitamin B9).
+Magnesium and vitamin B6 support the production of the neurotransmitter serotonin, blood sugar regulation and the efficient metabolism of oestrogen (excess or deficiency of which can lead to headaches).
+Similarly, folate and magnesium influence blood circulation by contributing to vasoconstriction which can generate pressure headaches.
 You can boost your dietary intake of these nutrients by eating more green leafy vegetables, legumes, nuts, seeds and whole grains.
-Supplements wise, try Wild Nutritions Food-Grown Magnesium and B complex plus.
+Supplements wise, try Wild Nutrition's Food-Grown Magnesium and B Complex Plus.